CS5010/Analyzing-Apartment-Data/Report/Final-Report.md

 f.
 General bar and scatter plots to understand relationship between variables using df display GUI
 6. Write up our results with tables & visualizations

+## 4 Beyond the Original Specification
+Here, we provide a high-level description of the ways we went above and beyond the original project specification.
+We outline the techniques here and provide deeper analysis and insights in the subsequent Results section.